global667/ElephantChess/Roadmap.md

 - show available moves [ok]
 - add Toolbar [ok]
 - change red/black on the upper side
-- selectable engines
 - care about more than one game in a file on pgns
 - delete pgnlibrary deps [ok]
+- transform to state maschine
 ### Version 0.4
+- selectable engines
 - smooth piece animation
 - save settings
-- add euro symbols
+- add euro symbols [ok]
 - add markers
 - add engines
 ### Version 0.5